akhmadmamirov/amamirov-docs/blog/2025-01-18-motivation/index.md

 sidebar_position: 2
 ---

 Hi, I am Akhmad.
 In this post, I share about my motivation for my research project.
-Rest assured, my content is not AI-generated, though it has been revised for grammar and vocabulary using ChatGPT.

 It was the fall of 2024, and I had just started my junior year at The College of Wooster (COW).
 As soon as I got back to college from summer break, I was constantly searching for an idea for my senior Independent Study (IS)—a year-long research project at COW that allows seniors to dive deep research related to their major.